mttfshr/mattfisher.io/project/PROJECT_PATHS.md

 - Phase 3: Cleanup and consolidation
 - Phase 4: Testing and validation

-This reorganization is **blocking workbook gallery development** and will provide a much better foundation for future features.
+This reorganization is **secondary to design token implementation** and will provide a much better foundation for future features after CSS architecture is established.

-### Phase 1: Workbook Folio Foundation (After Utils Reorganization)
+### Phase 1: Workbook Folio Foundation (After Design Tokens & Utils Reorganization)

 #### 1.1 Complete Workbook Gallery Experience
 - **READY**: Implement chronological workbook folio view with focused presentation